Peckmore/NetEx.Legacy/README.md

 # NetEx.Legacy

-This repo is a collection of types and controls that have been removed from .NET, ported to work with newer runtime versions. :relaxed:
+A collection of types and controls that have been removed from .NET, ported to work with newer runtime versions. :relaxed:

 </div>